Photo by delfi de la Rua on Unsplash](https://unsplash.com/@delfidelarua7?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

 At the next step we will learn about different aspects of the blockchains’ performance and security and why it is more crucial than ever.
 We will see that basic types of smart contract vulnerabilities and how we can prevent it (using audit or automated scanners).

-Close to the end of the journey, we will review applications of blockchain systems in Decentralised Finance and other fields of human life.
+Close to the end of the journey, we will review applications of blockchain systems in Decentralised Finances and other fields of human life.

 Few words on why learning blockchain